Table of Contents

 White Background vs. Lifestyle and Styled Photos

-We’ve seen jewelers and storeowners got torn between the plain jane white background photos and the lifestyle and styled product photos.
-It’s easy to get confused between these two, especially that the former is very popular in e-commerce.
+We’ve seen jewelers and storeowners get torn between the plain jane white background photos and the lifestyle and styled product photos.
+It’s easy to get confused between these two, especially since the former is very popular in e-commerce.
 In fact, some online marketplaces like eBay and Amazon do not allow additional texts, graphics, inset images, and other artwork in product photos.
 Amazon requires its vendors to use photos with a pure white background while eBay demands a neutral-colored backdrop.
-This doesn’t mean that you limit your process with white background photos only.
+This doesn’t mean that you limit your process to white background photos only.
 The key here, whether you’re on online marketplaces or a website/store of your own, is to carefully distinguish between the benefits that each of these photography types can bring to the table.

 “I’ve seen jewelry images on a white background while others are lifestyled photos.
 Which do you think is the best?”

 This is one of the common questions we get from some jewelers, almost as if one of these two options is wrong.
 The truth is they are both the best depending on your goal.
 Each product photography type serves a different purpose, accomplishes different things, and provides different benefits.
-For instance, white background photos are effective in enticing customers who already know what he/she wants but needs more information about the product.
+For instance, white background photos are effective in enticing customers who already know what he/she wants but need more information about the product.
 The sophisticated, professional look and uncluttered background can supply those missing information that could seal the deal.
 It doesn’t have distracting elements, which will allow him an opportunity to examine the style and design of the jewelry.
 It can answer questions that can be answered through written product descriptions but cannot satisfy visual shoppers.

 How to Shoot Jewelry on a White Background